-PATIENT CONFIDENTIALITY (HIPPA)
+Patient Confidentiality (HIPPA)

-All hospital and patient records are confidential in nature.
+- All hospital and patient records are confidential in nature.
 Request for information concerning a patient must be referred to a clinical instructor or designate.
 Interns are required to maintain the confidentiality in a professional manner.
-Failure to maintain confidentiality may result in immediate dismissal from program.

-Do not discuss patients in areas where families or friend can hear, such as, elevators or cafeteria.
-Even if you do not use names, families can recognize conditions discussed.

-You may only discuss patient conditions and treatment in an educational setting with instructor.

-Do not give any patient information to anyone other than medical personnel - this includes family, police, etc.
+Failure to maintain confidentiality may result in immediate dismissal from program. - Do not discuss patients in areas where families or friend can hear, such as, elevators or cafeteria.
+Even if you do not use names, families can recognize conditions discussed. - You may only discuss patient conditions and treatment in an educational setting with instructor. - Do not give any patient information to anyone other than medical personnel this includes family, police, etc. - Do not make copies of any patient charts, records, or identifying information. - Do not take any photos during hospital or ambulance rotations.

-You must always respect patient confidentiality.

-Do not make copies of any of patient charts, records, or identifying information.

-Do not take photos of any kind at any time during hospital or ride time rotations

-GROUNDS FOR WRITTEN COUNSELING
+DISCIPLINARY PROCESS

+Grounds For Written Counseling

-- 1. Not notifying appropriate Clinical Coordinator/Instructor of being late or absent.
-Leaving early for any clinical or ride time rotation, attending a clinical rotation without permission of the Course Instructor. - 2.
-Disregard of professional behavior, appearance, performance, and/or endangering the safety of patients, professional staff, crewmembers, or others. - 3.
-Missing a clinical rotation without proper notification.
+- Not notifying the Clinical Coordinator/Instructor of being late or absent.
+Leaving early for any clinical or ride time rotation, attending a clinical rotation without permission of the Course Instructor. - Disregard of professional behavior, appearance, performance, and/or endangering the safety of patients, professional staff, crewmembers, or others. - Missing a clinical rotation without proper notification.

-Any intern, who has obtained three written counseling's during the semester, will be withdrawn from the course.
+Any intern, who has obtained three written counseling documents during the semester, will be withdrawn from the course.

-Violation of Hospital, EMS, or Fire-Rescue Regulations
+Violation Of Hospital, Ems, Or Fire-Rescue Regulations

-- 1. Any intern whose clinical performance is deemed unsafe or inappropriate will be removed from the clinical setting and required to remediate their skills in the lab prior to being permitted to resume their clinical rotations. - 2.
-In the event the clinic site refuses admission to any Paramedic Intern or requests that an intern be removed from that facility, the Paramedic Coordinator will attempt to reassign that intern.
-If the intern cannot be reassigned to another facility or service, he/she will not be able to complete the program and will be withdrawn. - 3.
-If it is agreed by Program Director and the Medical Director that the incident is of a serious nature, the intern may be suspended from the Paramedic Program for the semester.
+Any intern whose clinical performance is deemed unsafe or inappropriate will be removed from the clinical setting and required to remediate their skills in the lab prior to being permitted to resume their clinical rotations.

+- In the event the clinic site refuses admission to any Paramedic Intern or requests that an intern be removed from that facility, the Paramedic Coordinator will attempt to reassign that intern.
+If the intern cannot be reassigned to another facility or service, he/she will not be able to complete the program and will be withdrawn. - If it is agreed by Program Director and the Medical Director that the incident is of a serious nature, the intern may be suspended from the Paramedic Program for the semester.
 The intern will be required to wait until the next time the course is offered in order to complete the course.
 If the incident is so serious that patient safety is a concern, the student may not be allowed back into the program.